treeverse/lakeFS/docs/architecture.md

 ### S3 Storage Adapter

 The S3 Storage Adapter is the component in charge of communication with the underlying S3 bucket.
-It is logically decoupled from the S3 Gateway to allow for future compatibility with other types of undelying storage such as HDFS or S3-Compatible storage providers.
+It is logically decoupled from the S3 Gateway to allow for future compatibility with other types of underlying storage such as HDFS or S3-Compatible storage providers.

 See the [roadmap](roadmap.md) for information on future plans for storage compatibility.